Governed MCP: Kernel-Level Tool Governance for AI Agents via Logit-Based Safety Primitives

 \paragraph{Comparison with userspace alternatives.} NeMo Guardrails~\cite{nemoguardrails} typically runs 2--3 LLM round-trips per check (input rail, output rail, optional fact-check rail), each via a separate model invocation.
-End-to-end latency is reported in the 2--5\,s range in NVIDIA's own demos; the equivalent ProbeLogits-gated check runs the same Qwen 2.5-7B model once and resolves in 65\,ms on bare metal or ${\sim}$400\,ms hosted, an order of magnitude faster.
-Llama Guard~3~\cite{llamaguard3} runs as a separate fine-tuned 8B model with autoregressive token generation; on the same hosted environment as our gateway it averages 1.06\,s per check, $\sim$2.5$\times$ slower than ProbeLogits-Llama-3 (see the LG3 head-to-head table in companion paper~\cite{animaos-probelogits}, \S~Multi-Model Validation).
+End-to-end latency is reported in the 2--5\,s range in NVIDIA's own demos; the equivalent ProbeLogits-gated check runs the same Qwen 2.5-7B model once and resolves in ${\sim}$330--360\,ms hosted (Table~\ref{tab:latency-remeasure}), roughly an order of magnitude faster.
+Llama Guard~3~\cite{llamaguard3} runs as a separate fine-tuned 8B model with autoregressive token generation; on the same hosted environment as our gateway it averages 851\,ms (Q4\_K\_M) to 1{,}142\,ms (Q8\_0) per check--- 2.4--3.4$\times$ slower than the ProbeLogits classification on Qwen or Llama 3 (1.5--2.1$\times$ vs.\ the Q8 Mistral probe; Table~\ref{tab:latency-remeasure}).
 Crucially, both Llama Guard 3 and NeMo run as userspace components and are subject to the bypass vulnerabilities of Listing~\ref{lst:bypass}; their latency advantage (or disadvantage) is moot if the agent chooses to skip them.

-\paragraph{Throughput at 65\,ms/call.} Single-tenant gateway throughput is 1/65\,ms~$\approx$~15 governed tool calls per second.
-For typical agent workloads (one tool call per ${\sim}$1--10 reasoning steps, each step generating 50--500 tokens), this is well above the generation-step rate and does not become the bottleneck.
-For multi-agent workloads with shared inference engine, the gateway's lock-bounded throughput becomes a contention point that motivates the GPU/NPU offload future work (\S\ref{sec:disc}).
+\paragraph{Throughput at ${\sim}$358\,ms/classification.} Single-tenant gateway throughput is 1/358\,ms~$\approx$~2.8 governed tool calls per second on the Qwen 7B configuration.
+(The v1 text quoted ``15 calls per second'' from the 65\,ms per-token figure; that conflated per-token decode with per-classification cost and is corrected here.)
+For typical single-agent workloads (one tool call per ${\sim}$1--10 reasoning steps, each step generating 50--500 tokens at a measured ${\sim}$12.7\,tok/s bare-metal, sustained load), a reasoning step takes seconds, so ${\sim}$2.8 governed calls per second still does not become the single-agent bottleneck.
+For multi-agent workloads with a shared inference engine, however, the gateway's lock-bounded throughput becomes a contention point substantially sooner than the v1 figure suggested---which strengthens, rather than weakens, the case for the accelerator-offload and cascade future work (\S\ref{sec:disc}).